R/opt_split.R

 The default is 10.
 The program will return |

-A list made of three numeric values: opt_ix
+A list made of three numeric values: opt_ix, AMSE_L and AMSE_R.

 are the average mean square errors left and right the spliting point, respectively.